NexMaker-Fab/2023zjudemini-hi1/md/05_Processing.md

 **[NodeBox](https://www.nodebox.net/)**: For those interested in generative art, NodeBox offers a way to create 2D visuals using a Python-based environment.
 # Use Processing to make a simple game
+## Game 1 continuous click
+Click on the screen to start timing, in the specified time continuous click on the mouse to indicate the hit, timing can be displayed after the end of the number of consecutive hits, the color of the circle in the middle will deepen with the increase in the number of consecutive hits, the end of the round of timing click on any key to restart the game.
 ```Processing
 void setup() {
   size(300, 400);